whiteribbonalliance/WRA-Chatbot-Open-Source-Kit/README.md

 # WRA Global Social Impact Chatbot Project

-## Chatbot Configuration Manual in Textit
+## Chatbot Configuration in Textit

 This guide provides step-by-step instructions for setting up a chatbot in Textit, utilizing provided flow files from WRA project.
 You can either use Textit directly or install RapidPro, the open-source foundation of Textit.